Xstoudi/myth-client/README.md

 Client-side transpiler is the fastest way to get started for developing with Myth but this feature isn't offered by the basic Myth module.
 So here it is.

+Please notice this client-side transpiler is good for development, but a server-sider transpiler is far better in production.

 ## How to use

 Just include the Myth file like another stylesheet but replace the `rel` attribute to `stylesheet/less`: